InfantEudora/win32_transparent/readme.md

 - [x] Simple lighting, but keep in mind it needs to be PBR at some point.
 - [ ] Attempt to put ImGui in and keep the crazy overlay going.
 - [ ] Object selection based on ID with a buffer...?
 SSBO read/write from FS doesn't work optimally.
+- [ ] Since we want deferred rendering for SSAO, it will solve the ID selection problem.
-- [ ] Make the hovered / selected object use a certain material.
+- [x] Make the hovered / selected object use a certain material.
 - [x] Blue and Red are reversed somewhere.. somehow.
 - [x] All files / assets that are loaded from file should be compilable into the application by some kind of asset manager.